ChrisJabb21/ChrisJabb21/README.md

 I’m in the top 4% globally on TryHackMe, which reflects sustained hands-on completion and note-taking skills of security labs across networking, Linux, web, and application security fundamentals.
 Some of the labs I completed can be found in my Medium Blog Account

 My long-term goal is to keep blending teaching, mentorship, and hands-on building.
-Furthermore, moving toward roles focused on **Web Design, Application Security, and Game Development**.
+Furthermore, moving toward roles focused on Web Design, Application Security, and Game Development.

 ---